-This post is all about helping you plan a trip Universal Studios Hollywood!
+This post has Universal Studios Hollywood tips and tricks to help you have a great visit.
 I have been an annual pass holder for several years and really enjoy visiting the park.
-In addition to all of the fun attractions and shows that you can experience year-round Universal does have good seasonal activities too.
+In addition to all of the fun attractions and shows that you can experience year-round Universal has good seasonal activities too.
 While I may be too much of a chicken to go a lot of people enjoy Halloween Horror Nights.
 You can also check out Grinchmas in December and Lunar New Year in February.
 I hope that this post filled with all of my Universal Studios Hollywood tips and tricks will help you get the most out of your visit.

 This post contains affiliate links.
 That means if you click on a link and buy something, I will earn a small commission from the advertiser at no additional cost to you.

 I want to focus primarily on things about this theme park that I have not written about before.
 My post on How to Save Money at Universal Studios Hollywood will give you information on how to save on tickets, front-of-the-line passes, parking, as well as food.